-- Chevrolet Impala: This large sedan offers New York drivers plenty of space, a smooth ride, and an array of features.
+- Chevrolet Impala: This large sedan offers Town Line drivers plenty of space, a smooth ride, and an array of features.
 The Impala is also known for its excellent safety ratings.

-- Subaru Legacy: New York residents who want to enjoy the all-weather capabilities of an AWD vehicle may appreciate what the Subaru Legacy has to offer.
+- Subaru Legacy: Town Line residents who want to enjoy the all-weather capabilities of an AWD vehicle may appreciate what the Subaru Legacy has to offer.
 This sedan offers impressive performance and plenty of interior space at an affordable price.

 10 Most Popular EVs in New York

 With New York's commitment to reducing emissions and providing clean, renewable energy sources, electric vehicles (EVs) have become a popular choice in the state.
-New York can now access some of the most advanced EVs on the market with improved performance and safety features.
-Here are 10 of the most popular EVs available in New York New York right now:
+Town Line can now access some of the most advanced EVs on the market with improved performance and safety features.
+Here are 10 of the most popular EVs available in Town Line New York right now:

 - Tesla Model 3 - The Tesla Model 3 is one of the best selling electric cars in New York.
 It offers great range and speed, plus its sleek design will probably turn heads everywhere you go!